torrejonv/teranode/docs/architecture/architecture.md

 There are two distinct processes that the Block Assembly Service performs:

 1. **Subtree Assembly**: The Block Assembly Service ingests transactions and organizes them into subtrees.
 As discussed in the [UBSV Data Model](#23-ubsv-data-model) section, subtrees are a key component of the UBSV node, allowing for efficient processing of transactions and blocks.
 A subtree can contain up to 1M transaction.
-Once a subtree is created, it is broadcasted to all other nodes in the network.
+Once a subtree is created, it is broadcast to all other nodes in the network.

 2. **Block Assembly**: The Block Assembly Service compiles block templates consisting of subtrees.
-Once a hashing solution has been found, the block is broadcasted to all other nodes for validation.
+Once a hashing solution has been found, the block is broadcast to all other nodes for validation.

 ![UBSV_Block_Assembly_MVP_Service_Overview.png](img%2FUBSV_Block_Assembly_MVP_Service_Overview.png)